mohammedzamakhan/toddmotto.github.io/_posts/2016-02-08-stateless-angular-components.md

 <iframe width="100%" height="300" src="//jsfiddle.net/toddmotto/0oarywLe/embedded/result,js,html" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 Okay, well that's extremely annoying, I need to bind a `controller` and declare the `controllerAs` property to get things to render.

 So we ended up adding these empty Controllers to make things "work", which isn't pretty.

 ### 1.5 stable saves the day

-The ability to not specify a Controller is available in the stable Angular 1.5 release!
+The ability to not specify a Controller is available in the stable AngularJS 1.5 release!
 This means we can do exactly this _without_ a Controller:

 {% highlight javascript %}
 // usage: <name-component></name-component>